 An elastic wrap can help to support the quadriceps and reduce swelling

 On returning to sports action once he or she is pain free, the patient should consider wearing a thigh compression sleeve.
 This will help to protect the injury and allow it to continue to heal.

 Some patients may need pain relief with non-steroidal anti-inflammatory drugs like naproxen and ibuprofen as well as with paracetamol.
 Patients should refrain from applying heat to the contusion, since this can make the swelling worse.

 Surgery is only rarely needed and this is reserved for cases which are either very severe or do not get better with conservative treatment.

 As we have mentioned above, this is one of the most common acute thigh injuries in contact sports.
 It can also be among the most painful.
 Consequently, it is worthwhile to provide some suggestions on how athletes in particular can try to prevent it in the first place:

 Following a physical therapy program of exercises to strengthen the thigh muscles and improve their ability to withstand a direct blow;

 Frequent stretching and flexing of quadricep muscles;

-Wearing thigh pads can be useful in reducing the risk of experiencing this injury.
+Wearing protective gear like thigh pads can be useful in reducing the risk of experiencing this injury.
 This is already a common practice among batsmen in cricket.
 They wear thigh pads in order to protect themselves from injury resulting from a blow to the quadriceps from the ball.